-The way your question is worded, I believe you may also be asking how long until the debt goes away entirely.
+The way your question is worded, I believe you may also be asking how long until the debt goes away completely.
 With that in mind, the FCRA rules apply only to the reporting life of a debt, not the collecting life span.
-Your state’s statute of limitations, or SOL, for collecting a debt governs how long the debt can be legally collected using the courts.
-However, collection companies can attempt to collect the debt outside of the courts past the statute of limitations date.
+Your state’s statute of limitations, or SOL, for collecting a debt covers how long the debt can be legally collected using the courts.
+However, collection companies can try to collect the debt outside of the courts after the statute of limitations date.

 So, if you are hoping the debt will go away not only from your credit report but also from your life, you may not get your wish.
 While they may be gone from your credit report, they may not be forgotten.
 Oldie but goodie debts are called “stale debts” in the industry.
 They represent a thriving business, as they are often sold and resold for pennies on the dollar.
 So even a partial payment makes a call or letter worthwhile for the collector.
 The only sure way to get rid of a debt is to pay what you owe or at least an agreed upon part of what you owe.

 If your ultimate goal is to put your debt behind you and move on with a clean slate, I advise you to contact the collectors listed on your credit report for the accounts you know are yours.
 Make sure you know the amount you owe and come to a payment agreement.
 Before you call to negotiate, I strongly recommend you know what you can realistically afford to pay per month or in a lump sum.
 If you negotiate a payment for less than the full amount owed, be sure to get the payment agreement in writing from the collector before you send in any payment.